blarney-lang/blarney/README.md

 multiple two-sorters.
 One of the simplest ways to do this is the *bubble sort* network.
-The key component of this network is a function `bubble` that takes a list of inputs and returns a new list in which the smallest element comes first (the smallest element "bubbles" to the front).
+The key component of this network is a function `bubble` that takes a list of inputs and returns a new list in which the smallest element comes first.

 ```hs
 bubble :: [Bit 8] -> [Bit 8]